MA in Counselling Psychology

-The Master of Arts in Counselling Psychology provides a foundation in counselling psychology theory and methodology.
-Along with coursework, the program offers hands-on, supervised training in counselling psychology techniques.
+The Master of Arts in Counselling Psychology provides a foundation in counseling psychology theory and methodology.
+Along with coursework, the program offers hands-on, supervised training in counseling psychology techniques.
 Upon graduation, you’ll be prepared for a wide variety of community mental health positions in the public and private sectors.

 To be considered for admission, an applicant must meet the following criteria:

-• Documented evidence of existing counselling experience through undergraduate coursework, crisis line training and other experience deemed relevant by the admissions committee.
+- Documented evidence of existing counseling experience through undergraduate coursework, crisis line training, and other experience deemed relevant by the admissions committee.

-The degree credential is accepted by the registering bodies for master’s level counsellors in British Columbia(British Columbia Association of Clinical Counsellors) and in Canada (Canadian Counselling and Psychotherapy Association).
+The degree credential is accepted by the registering bodies for master’s level counselors in British Columbia(British Columbia Association of Clinical Counsellors) and in Canada (Canadian Counselling and Psychotherapy Association).

 This degree is not intended to—nor does it—prepare students to qualify for membership with the College of Psychologists of BC or to use the designation "Psychologist" in British Columbia.